Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems

 Our metric \eq{eq:regret} takes the larger value between $r_f(\*x_i, \*\theta_i)$, which represents the regret of the upper-level problem, and $r_g(\*x_i, \*\theta_i)$, which represents those of the lower-level problem.
 Since $f(\*x_i,\*\theta_i)$ can be larger than $f^*$, the `$\max$' operation is taken to guarantee $r_f(\*x_i, \*\theta_i) \geq 0$, while the numerator of $r_g(\*x_i, \*\theta_i)$ is non-negative without `$\max$' from the definition of $\*\theta^*(\*x_i)$.
 The denominators of $r_f(\*x_i, \*\theta_i)$ and $r_g(\*x_i, \*\theta_i)$ are for absorbing the scale difference of two objectives.
 In \eq{eq:regret}, we employed the best value obtained during the entire search procedure by taking the minimum with respect to observed points.

-We first provide the results on coupled setting for GP sample path functions (section~\ref{ssec:experiments-sample-path}) and benchmark functions (section~\ref{ssec:experiments-bench}).
+We first provide the results on coupled setting for GP sample path functions (section~\ref{ssec:experiments-sample-path}) and benchmark and real-world functions (section~\ref{ssec:experiments-bench}).
 Further, the results on decoupled setting (section~\ref{ssec:experiments-decoupled}) and different $K$ settings (section~\ref{ssec:experiments-num-samplings}) are also reported.
-Appendix presents other details of the settings (Appendix~\ref{app:experiments-detail}) and other empirical evaluations such as {a comparison with the standard EI (Appendix~\ref{app:comparison-EI})}, a larger noise setting (Appendix~\ref{app:experiments-large-noise}), the continuous domain (Appendix~\ref{app:experiments-continuous}), and constraint problems (Appendix~\ref{app:experiments-constraint}), higher dimensional settings (Appendix~\ref{app:high-dim-probs}), comparison with a simplified variant of MLJES (Appendix~\ref{app:BLJES-wo-truncation}), the effect of approximations (Appendix~\ref{app:effect-approx}), and {computational time of acquisition function (Appendix~\ref{app:time-evaluation})}.
+Appendix presents other details of the settings (Appendix~\ref{app:experiments-detail}) and other empirical evaluations such as {a comparison with the standard EI (Appendix~\ref{app:comparison-EI})}, a larger noise setting (Appendix~\ref{app:experiments-large-noise}), the continuous domain (Appendix~\ref{app:experiments-continuous}), constraint problems (Appendix~\ref{app:experiments-constraint}), higher dimensional settings (Appendix~\ref{app:high-dim-probs}), comparison with a simplified variant of MLJES (Appendix~\ref{app:BLJES-wo-truncation}), the effect of approximations (Appendix~\ref{app:effect-approx}), and {computational time of acquisition function (Appendix~\ref{app:time-evaluation})}.